smaurice101/readthedocs/docs/source/kube.rst

-Scaling TML Solutions with Kubenetes
+Scaling TML Solutions with Kubernetes
 =================================

 All TML solutions can be scaled with Kubernetes to perform unlimited processing of real-time data wit machine learning and AI - as shown in the figure below.